strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 **Alias:** `strapi cloud:deploy`

-Deploy a new project (< 100MB), not stored in a git repository, in Strapi Cloud.
+Deploy a new project (< 100MB), not already hosted on a remote git repository, in Strapi Cloud.

 ```bash
 strapi deploy